Based in Italy · 2026

 When should the agent stop and ask for help?

-What context is needed to work safely?
+What context is needed to work safely, and where does it live today?

 What is stale, missing, or tribal knowledge?